 James Larus is Professor and Dean of the School of Computer and Communication Sciences (IC) at EPFL (École Polytechnique Fédérale de Lausanne).
-Prior to that position, Larus was a researcher, manager, and director in Microsoft Research for over 16 years and an assistant and associate professor in the Computer Sciences Department at the University of Wisconsin, Madison.
+Prior to joining IC in October 2013, Larus was a researcher, manager, and director in Microsoft Research for over 16 years and an assistant and associate professor in the Computer Sciences Department at the University of Wisconsin, Madison.

-Larus has been an active contributor to the programming languages, compiler, software engineering, and computer architecture communities.
-He published over 100 papers (with 9 best and most influential paper awards), received 30 US patents, and served on numerous program committees and NSF, NRC, and DARPA panels.
+Larus has been an active contributor to numerous communities.
+He published over 100 papers (with 9 best and most influential paper awards), received over 40 US patents, and served on numerous program committees and NSF, NRC, and DARPA panels.
 His book, Transactional Memory (Morgan Claypool) appeared in 2007.
 Larus received a National Science Foundation Young Investigator award in 1993 and became an ACM Fellow in 2006.

 Larus joined Microsoft Research in 1998 to start and lead the Software Productivity Tools (SPT) group, which developed and applied a variety of innovative program analysis techniques to build tools to find software defects.
 This group's ground-breaking research in program analysis and software defect detection is widely recognized by the research community, as well as being shipped in Microsoft products such as the Static Driver Verifier, FX/Cop, and other software development tools.
-Larus became a MSR Research Area Manager for programming languages and tools and started the Singularity research project, which demonstrated that modern programming languages and software engineering techniques can fundamentally improve software architectures.
+Larus became an MSR Research Area Manager for programming languages and tools and started the Singularity research project, which demonstrated that modern programming languages and software engineering techniques can fundamentally improve software architectures.
 Subsequently, he helped start XCG, an effort in MSR to develop hardware and software support for cloud computing.
-In XCG, Larus led groups developing the Orleans framework for cloud programming and the Catapult FPGA accelerator for the Bing search engine.
+In XCG, Larus started the development of the Orleans framework for cloud programming and the Catapult FPGA accelerator for the Bing search engine.